Cocoliztli epidemics: History

 At least 12 epidemics are attributed to cocoliztli, with the largest occurring in 1545, 1576, 1736, and 1813.
 Soto et al. have hypothesized that a sizeable hemorrhagic fever outbreak could have contributed to the earlier collapse of the Classic Mayan civilization (AD 750–950).
 However, most experts believe other factors, including climate change, played a larger role.

 Cocoliztli epidemics usually occurred within two years of a major drought.
 The epidemic in 1576 occurred after a drought stretching from Venezuela to Canada.
-Proponents of the viral theory of cocoliztli suggest the relationship between drought and outbreak may reflect increased numbers of vesper mice, a carrier of viral hemorrhagic fever, during the rains that followed the drought.
+Proponents of the viral theory of cocoliztli suggest the relationship between drought and outbreak may reflect increased numbers of rodents carrying viral hemorrhagic fever during the rains that followed the drought.

 Cocoliztli seemed to preferentially, but not exclusively, target native people.
 Gonzalo de Ortiz, an encomendero, wrote "envió Dios tal enfermedad sobre ellos que de quarto partes de indios que avia se llevó las tres" (God sent down such sickness upon the Indians that three out of every four of them perished).
 Accounts by Toribio de Benavente Motolinia, an early Spanish missionary, seem to contradict Ortiz’s sentiment by suggesting that 60–90% of New Spain's total population decreased, regardless of ethnicity.
 However, the modern consensus is that Indigenous people were most affected by cocoliztli, followed by Africans.
 Europeans experienced lower mortality rates than other groups.
 One noteworthy European casualty of cocoliztli was Bernardino de Sahagún, a Spanish clergyman and author of the Florentine Codex, who contracted the disease in 1546.
 Sahagún suffered cocoliztli a second time in 1590 and subsequently died.